ngoldfine/portfolio/README.md

 - Resourcefully **curated a multilingual dataset** of historical Italian texts from online sources.
 - Utilized **Python**, **SpaCy**, **Jupyter Notebook**, **Pandas**, **Scikit-Learn**, **matplotlib** and **Seaborn** to preprocess, analyze and visualize data.
-- Leveraged **Italian languae knowledge** during dataset cleaning and analysis, allowing for a more informed and nuanced interpretation of results.
+- Leveraged **Italian language knowledge** during dataset cleaning and analysis, allowing for a more informed and nuanced interpretation of results.

 ### Wordle Guessers